richarddahl/uno/docs/errors/errors.md

 ## Error Types & Structure

-### Base Error: `CustomError`
+### Base Error: `FrameworkError`

-All core errors inherit from `CustomError`, which extends the default language error/exception.
+All core errors inherit from `FrameworkError`, which extends the default language error/exception.
 Its main features:

 - `message` (str): Description of the error.
 - `code` (str): Error identifier (e.g., `"DATA_NOT_FOUND"`).